bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-08-anti-slavery-absolute.md

 </div>

 <div class="verse">
-<h3><span class="verse-number">🔮 Verse 36</span></h3>
+<h3><span class="verse-number">💫 Verse 36</span></h3>
 <p>The anti-slavery absolute transforms you into a guardian of human freedom, a protector of the vulnerable, and a champion of dignity for all people.
-This commitment to liberty is fundamental to the ultimate life.</p>
+This commitment to liberty is fundamental to Joa.</p>
 </div>

 <div class="chapter-footer">